Premiere Pro for Features and Commercials

 Exporting OMF, AAF, XML, EDL

 NOTE: You must have a laptop or desktop for this class.
-A system with Adobe Premiere Pro 2017 or later is preferred.
-8GB of system memory and Windows 7/OS X 10.11 or later are needed to run Premiere Pro 2017.
+A system with Adobe Premiere Pro 2017.1 or later is preferred.
+As long as it hasn’t expired, a trial version of Premiere is fine.
+8GB of system memory and Windows 7/OS X 10.11 or later are required to run Premiere Pro 2017.1.

 Computer rentals are available for as little $60/week from Hi-Tech Computer Rental in Burbank.